sylvainmetayer/.bashrc.d/README.md

 Show the last 10 errors for every nginx site configured.

 - require that your log files are named with the following convention `name.error.log`

+### addDeployKey

+Add a SSH key which can be used as deploy key with GitHub.
+It also add an entry in ssh's user config so the ssh key can be used without conflict with others keys.